siconos/siconos/docs/sphinx/getting_started/tutorial_python/diode_bridge.rst

    y = Cx + D\lambda, \ \ \ r = B\lambda

-To represent this kind of algebraic equations, siconos has a class :doxysiconos:`FirstOrderLinearTIR` (TIR stands for time-invariant coefficients relations) which inherits from :doxysiconos:`Relation`.
+To represent this kind of algebraic equations, siconos has a class :class:`FirstOrderLinearTIR` (TIR stands for time-invariant coefficients relations) which inherits from :class:`Relation`.
 Check :ref:`relations` to find a complete review of all the relations formalisms available in the software.

 ::